twilio/workshop/docs/custom_twiml.rst

 Click on the error to see more detail.

-The Debugger lets you know where in your application, Twilio ran into an error.
+The Debugger lets you know where in your application Twilio ran into an error.
 This page is broken down into two sections.

 - The `Request <http://www.twilio.com/docs/api/twiml/twilio_request>`_ section